 Just a simple card showing Juan Soto relaxing in the dugout with his hands on his hips.
 Unlike the first version we talked about, this one won’t set you back thousands of dollars.

 Just like the career of the incredibly talented outfielder, it appears the Juan Soto rookie card market is just getting started.
-With every award and accolade Soto brings home, expect value-added to your investment.
-At age 21 he’s already got a World Series under his belt.
-What happens if he adds another this season or a National League MVP?
-Most likely the hardest decision you’ll need to make is whether to sell for a quick profit or hold for the long haul.
-And we’ll leave that choice to you.
-Good luck!
+With every award and accolade, expect value-added to your investment.
+At age 22 (happy birthday by the way Juan!) he’s already got a World Series under his belt.
+What happens if he adds another along with a National League MVP?
+Or multiple of both.
+These are possibilities that are easy to imagine for a talent like Soto.
+If not easy to EXPECT.
+10/10